lkilcher/dolfyn/doc-src/source/rotations.rst

 conventions, and can change conventions with firmware updates.
 Therefore, we make no promises that these tools will work for any instrument type, but we do have higher confidence in some instruments and configurations than others.
-See `the table
+See :ref:`the table
 <rotate-testing-table>` at the bottom of this page for details on the
 degree of testing of |dlfn|\ 's rotations and coordinate-system tools that has occurred for several instrument types.
 With your help, we